allegro/allegro.tech/_posts/2018-05-28-Static-linking-vs-dyld3.md

 before Xcode&nbsp;9 was released.
 Although Xcode&nbsp;8 had no support for static Swift linking, there is a&nbsp;way to perform static linking using [`libtool`](https://www.manpagez.com/man/1/libtool/).
-In those dark times, we were just adding custom build phase with [buildstatic](https://github.com/aliceatlas/buildstatic) script for selected libraries.
+In those dark times, we were just adding custom build phases with [buildstatic](https://github.com/aliceatlas/buildstatic) script for selected libraries.
 This may seem like a&nbsp;hack, but it is really just a&nbsp;hefty usage of well-documented toolset... and it worked flawlessly.